grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/okta/index.md

    a.
 Enable `accessTokenExpirationCheck` feature toggle.

    b.
-Extend the `scopes` field of `[auth.generic_oauth]` section in Grafana configuration file with refresh token scope used by your OAuth2 provider.
+Extend the `scopes` field of `[auth.okta]` section in Grafana configuration file with refresh token scope used by your OAuth2 provider.

    c.
 Enable the refresh token on the provider if required.